 As our long hot summer begins turning to fall, many gardens are offering up their last gasp, in the form of a final crop of juicy red tomatoes.
 Tomatoes are packed with nutrients and other compounds well studied for their role in cancer protection.
 But how do tomatoes link to cancer risk?
-Our expanded and updated entry on tomatoes in our popular Foods That Fight Cancer web tool that has the current evidence.
+Our expanded and updated entry on tomatoes on our popular Food Facts page has the current evidence.

 Here, you’ll find information on the new and emerging research linking tomatoes to cancer protection – both in the lab and human studies.
 You’ll also find tips on selecting and preparing each food, a tested AICR recipe that shows it off to its best advantage, and more.